This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.

 Most cookies won’t collect information that identifies you, and will instead collect more general information such as how users arrive at and use our websites, or a user’s general location.

 Cookies do not store sensitive information (for example: your name, address or payment details); they simply hold the ‘key’ which, once you have logged in to a Website, is associated with this information.

-However, if you prefer to restrict, block or delete Cookies from Raymond James or any other website, you can use your browser to do this.
+However, if you prefer to restrict, block or delete Cookies from Working Capital Partners or any other website, you can use your browser to do this.
 Each browser is different, so check the ‘Help’ menu of your particular browser (or your mobile phone’s manual) to learn how to change your Cookie preferences.
 Most browsers allow you to reject all cookies, whilst some browsers allow you to reject just third party cookies.
 Blocking all cookies will, however, have a negative impact upon the usability of many websites, including this one.

 You can find more information about cookies at: www.allaboutcookies.org